nemi83/UPPD/README.md

 # UPPD
 Introduction

-The Slovene Office for anti money laundering yearly under the second paragraph of the 38. artile of the ZPPDFT law (law of anti-money laundering and financing of terrorism) yearly publishes reported transactions from Slovenia to questionable states.
+The Slovene Office for anti money laundering yearly under the second paragraph of the 38. artice of the ZPPDFT law (law of anti-money laundering and financing of terrorism) yearly publishes reported transactions from Slovenia to questionable states.
 Data is fairly disorganized and meanigful queries or transaction investigations are hard to achieve.
 This set of code uses Maltigo to visualize connections between states and companies.
 It also produces summaries of transaction activity with few clicks.

 Usage
 - Maltego enteties and transforms are stored in UPPD.mtz file,